wuespace/telestion-project-daedalus2/application/README.md

 ## Setup

-To fetch the dependencies locally you need a Github personal access token with `packages:read` rights.
+To fetch the dependencies locally you need a GitHub personal access token with `packages:read` rights.
-Either add your github user name and the token as `GITHUB_ACTOR` and `GITHUB_TOKEN` to your environment variables or make a copy of the `gradle.properties.example` and name it `gradle.properties`.
+Either add your GitHub username and the token as `GITHUB_ACTOR` and `GITHUB_TOKEN` to your environment variables or make a copy of the `gradle.properties.example` and name it `gradle.properties`.
 Then insert your username and token into this file.
 No worries, this file should not be committed. (it's git ignored)

-Finally, resync gradle to download and set up the Telestion Core dependencies.
+Finally, re-sync gradle to download and set up the Telestion Core dependencies.

 ## Usage and Testing